Olympus risks foreign backlash with new board line-up

 NEW EQUITY?

-Indus and Southeastern Asset Management, both U.S.-based, are the two largest non-Japanese investors in Olympus.
+Southeastern Asset Management and Indus are the two largest non-Japanese investors in Olympus.

 "Looking at capital raising, to have a representative of the bank there as the chairman will only frustrate and alienate any independent foreign shareholder, and I'm sure shareholders in Japan," said former Chief Executive Michael Woodford, who was fired in October after he raised concerns about the firm's dubious book-keeping.